Laws of Form: Related work

 The above formalisms are, like the primary algebra, all instances of boundary mathematics, i.e., mathematics whose syntax is limited to letters and brackets (enclosing devices).
 A minimalist syntax of this nature is a "boundary notation".
-Boundary notation is free of infix, prefix, or postfix operator symbols.
+Boundary notation is free of infix operators, prefix, or postfix operator symbols.
 The very well known curly braces ('{', '}') of set theory can be seen as a boundary notation.

 The work of Leibniz, Peirce, and Nicod is innocent of metatheory, as they wrote before Emil Post's landmark 1920 paper (which LoF cites), proving that sentential logic is complete, and before Hilbert and Łukasiewicz showed how to prove axiom independence using models.